What are Micro-Frontends, and why is everyone talking about them (again)?

 What are Micro-Frontends?

 Micro-frontends represent a paradigm shift in web development, offering a dynamic approach to building modern frontend applications.
 At their core, micro-frontends break down large, monolithic frontend architectures into smaller, more manageable pieces.
-These pieces, often referred to as "web components" or "custom elements," are self-contained modules that can be developed, tested, and deployed independently using different technologies.
+These pieces, often called “web components” or “custom elements,” are self-contained modules that can be developed, tested, and deployed independently using different technologies.
 This modularization fosters agility in web development, as different teams can work on individual modules concurrently, speeding up the development lifecycle.
 However, it's essential to consider the downsides of this approach, such as potential challenges with end-to-end integration and maintaining consistency in frontend code.

 In the world of micro-frontends, web development teams can create, maintain, and scale their modules autonomously, enhancing the scalability of e-commerce platforms and other complex applications.
 This decentralization of responsibilities empowers development teams to choose the most suitable tech stack for their specific module, whether it's JavaScript, TypeScript, React, Angular, or any other technology.
 While micro-frontends offer significant advantages in terms of modularity and scalability, it's essential to carefully plan and manage their integration to provide a cohesive experience for the end user.
 Balancing the benefits and challenges of micro-frontends is crucial when considering their adoption in web development projects.